-A number of activities appear to be covered by the exception for qualified plans.
-However, we feel we need confirmation that they are, indeed, covered.
-These activities covered by the exception include written communications regarding:
+We would like to confirm that a number of activities are covered by the exception for qualified plans.
+These activities include written communications regarding:

 - The rules governing the extent to which the use of insurance company contracts and various other investments will adversely affect a plan's qualified status. - The rules governing the extent to which honoring a judicial domestic relations order will adversely affect a plan's qualified status. - The rules respecting benefit distributions and rollovers that must be followed in order to avoid adversely affecting a plan's qualified status. - Nondiscrimination testing under IRC Sections 410(b) and 401(a)(4). - Any rule whose incorrect application would cause an otherwise qualified plan to lose its qualified status.